codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_3_memory_attribute_fields_in_the_vmsav8-64_translation_table_formats_descriptors.md

 **nG, bit[11]**
 The not global bit.
 Determines whether the TLB entry applies to all ASID values, or only to the current ASID value, see Global and process-specific translation table entries on page D4-1730.
 Valid only to the EL1&0 translation regime.
 This bit is RES0 in all other translation regimes.

+AF, bit[10]
 The Access flag, see The Access flag on page D4-1711.